 |Accessible Information Standard||This aims to ensure that people who have a disability, impairment or sensory loss get information that they can access and understand, and any communication support that they need from health and care services.|

-This APPP is updated approximately every six months.
-The next revised edition of the APPP, therefore, will be available in February 2020.
+This APPP is usually updated every six months.
+The next revised edition of the APPP, therefore, will be available in August 2020.

 On the home screen, type in the word or phrase you are looking for in the ‘Search’ facility and press ‘Enter’.
 It will bring up a list of all the chapters where it appears.
 Click on the one you want.
 The word / phrase will remain highlighted in the chapter.If you want to narrow the focus of your search use ” around the word, for example “safeguarding”.